 Empowered

 This is where the magic happens – and it will happen.
-You wake up, make yourself breakfast, walk around the campground and you feel strong and confident.
-I think it’s impossible to not travel by yourself for days and not come out to the other side feeling empowered and strong.
+You wake up, make yourself breakfast, and walk around the campground, and you feel strong and confident.
+I think it’s impossible not to travel by yourself for days and not come out to the other side feeling empowered and strong.
 This partially comes from the fact that you are doing what you want to do in life.
-Suddenly you don’t want it to end because you love the feeling of independence and strength traveling alone gives you.
+Suddenly, you don’t want it to end because you love the feeling of independence and strength traveling alone gives you.
 I am no longer scared of every little thing or worrying about what may happen.
 Soak up your new confidence!

 See a side of Vail in the summer you’ve never seen before – Piney Lake